scala/docs.scala-lang/_overviews/scala3-macros/tutorial/reflection.md

 ### To Symbol and back

  - `TypeRepr.typeSymbol` returns the symbol of the type
- - `TypeRepr.termSymbol` returns the symbol of the term associated to the type.
+ - For a singleton type, `TypeRepr.termSymbol` returns the symbol of the underlying object or value.
  - `TypeRepr.memberType(symbol)` returns the `TypeRepr` of the provided symbol
  - `TypeRepr.of[T].typeSymbol` is the recommended way to obtain a `Symbol` given a `Type[T]`
  - `Tree.symbol` returns the symbol associated to a tree.
 Given that `Term <: Tree`,